zed-industries/docs/general/vim.md

 Zed includes a vim emulation layer known as “vim mode”.
 This document aims to describe how it works, and how to make the most out of it.

 ### Philosophy
-Vim mode in Zed is supposed to primarily "do what you expect": it mostly tries to copy vim exactly, but will use zed-specific functionality when available to make things smoother.
+Vim mode in Zed is supposed to primarily "do what you expect": it mostly tries to copy vim exactly, but will use Zed-specific functionality when available to make things smoother.

 This means Zed will never be 100% vim compatible, but should be 100% vim familiar!
 We expect that our vim mode already copes with 90% of your workflow, and we'd like to keep improving it.
 If you find things that you can’t yet do in vim mode, but which you rely on in your current workflow, please leave feedback in the editor itself (`cmd-shift-p Feedback`), or [file an issue](https://github.com/zed-industries/community).

 ### Zed-specific features
 Zed is built on a modern foundation that (among other things) uses tree-sitter to understand the content of the file you're editing, and supports multiple cursors out of the box.

-Vim mode has several "core Zed" keybindings, that will help you make the most of zed's specific feature set.
+Vim mode has several "core Zed" keybindings, that will help you make the most of Zed's specific feature set.
 ```
 g d   Go to definition
 g D   Go to type definition